Benefits of MCGT Membership

 Promoting a Better Understanding of Gifted and Talented Children and Their Families

-MCGT promotes gifted students and gifted education in Minnesota by providing an annual conference, mini-conferences, national speakers, legislative advocacy, scholarships, individual chapter support and networking opportunities across chapters, and more.
+MCGT promotes both gifted & talented students and their educational and social emotional needs by providing an annual conference, events with national speakers and local experts, legislative advocacy, scholarships, individual chapter support and networking opportunities across chapters, and more.

 Reduced Fees to MCGT Sponsored Events

-MCGT and its chapters hold events throughout the year, including the MCGT Annual Fall Conference, “mini-conferences” on a variety of academic and social/emotional issues, sponsored speakers and expert presentations, family events, and more.
+MCGT and its chapters hold events throughout the year, including the MCGT Annual Fall Conference, speaker and expert presentations on a variety of academic and social/emotional issues, family events, and more.
 MCGT membership includes discount and/or priority registration for these events.

 Membership in the State and One Local Chapter